 The Preliminary Application Review Program supports the goal of providing housing opportunities for all by offering pre-entitlement streamlining and vesting services for housing development projects.

 In response to COVID-19, City Planning has revised its current procedures to allow project applications that qualify under Senate Bill 330: Housing Crisis Act of 2019 to submit their referral forms electronically.
 This shift to accepting referral forms via email has shortened the turnaround time, allowing applicants to file remotely without requiring an appointment.

 SB 330/Housing Crisis Act Preliminary Application Filings

 The Housing Crisis Act of 2019 (SB 330) allows housing development projects to receive certain vesting rights through a preliminary application process.
 To qualify for filing an SB 330 Preliminary Application, a project must consist of at least two units on a project site, new mixed use development with at least two-thirds of the square-footage designated for residential use, Supportive Housing, or Transitional Housing.
-Contact the PARP team with questions or schedule a preliminary application filing appointment online.

 Scroll down to read more about SB 330.

 Optional vesting SB330 Preliminary Application System: https://planning.lacity.org/oas

 Phone: 3-1-1 (within the City of Los Angeles) or

 Housing and Community Investment Dept.